-As communities work to recover from the effects of the pandemic, we’re learning that we’re awfully resilient — and smarter than we gave ourselves credit for.
-Businesses are continuing to employ methods that work to maximize workforce, efficiency, and security.
+Many organizations have been working remotely for over a year now.
+That means we’ve adapted to a new way of doing business, and we’ve learned that we’re awfully resilient — and smarter than we gave ourselves credit for.
+Whether your business is looking at remote working for the long haul or planning a return to the office soon, you’ll likely continue to employ the methods that work to maximize workforce, efficiency, and security.
 One example of this commerce trifecta is the increased use of ACH (automated clearing house network) payments, which offer a big payoff for considerably less effort.

 Pre-pandemic, many businesses simply accepted the process of writing and mailing paper checks as a cumbersome but necessary function of doing business.
 But when partners and suppliers suddenly began operating remotely, no one was left in the office to collect the mail.
 The paper check became an impediment to paying bills and managing cash flow — not to mention the risk of lost mail.
 We had all the overhead cost of paper checks and postage with no benefit.